2020 James E. Grunig and Larissa A. Grunig

 Public Relations Division, International Communication Association

-The public relations division of ICA invites submissions for the 2018 James E. Grunig and Larissa A. Grunig Outstanding Thesis and Dissertation Awards.
-Eligible entrants for this competition cycle include theses and dissertations successfully defended during the period from January 1, 2016, through December 31, 2017.
+The Public Relations Division of ICA invites submissions for the 2020 James E. Grunig and Larissa A. Grunig Outstanding Thesis and Dissertation Awards.
+Eligible entrants for this competition cycle include master’s theses and doctoral dissertations successfully defended during the period from January 1, 2018, through December 31, 2019.
 Theses and dissertations must focus upon phenomena, issues and questions relevant to the study of public relations.
-Award winners will be recognized at the ICA Conference in Prague, Czech Republic, May 24-28, 2018.
+Award winners will be recognized at the ICA Conference in Gold Coast, Australia, May 21-25, 2020.

 To enter the thesis/dissertation competition, please submit the following:

 - One electronic copy of a 30-40 page manuscript, typed, double-spaced, based on the thesis/dissertation.
 The page limit is for manuscript text only and excludes references, charts, and figures.

 - The manuscript must be written in English.